SWI-Prolog/packages-jpl/docs/DeploymentMacos.md

 # JPL - Deployment - Making JPL work under Mac OS

-(notes from student The Champion in the context of my AOPD course in 2018)

 First of all, you may want to check [this issue](https://github.com/SWI-Prolog/packages-jpl/issues/2#event-1900141361) entry.

 So, there is an issue with using JPL in Mac OS due to a linking error in JPL.